 - 5. This guidelines document represents current best practices identified by the Informal Working Group on Validation Methods for Automated Driving (VMAD) for validating the safety of automated driving systems (ADS) using the NATM.
 These guidelines aim to provide clear direction for validating the safety of an ADS in a manner that is repeatable, objective and evidence-based, while remaining technology neutral and flexible enough to foster ongoing innovation by the automotive industry.
 The intended audience for these guidelines includes both developers of ADS technologies as well as contracting parties to both the 1958 and the 1998 UN vehicle regulations agreements.

 - 6. Validating ADS safety is a highly complex task which cannot be done comprehensively nor effectively through one validation methodology alone.
-As a result, it is recommended to adopt a multi-pillar approach for the validation of ADS, composed of a scenarios catalogue and five validation methodologies (pillars).
+As a result, it is recommended to adopt a multi-pillar approach for the validation of ADS, composed of a scenarios catalogue and five validation methodologies (pillars):

-- (a) Scenarios catalogue
+- (a) Simulation/virtual testing,

-- (b) Simulation/virtual testing,
+- (b) Track testing

-- (c) Track testing
+- (c) Real world testing

-- (d) Real world testing
+- (d) Audit/assessment

-- (e) Audit/assessment - (f) In-service monitoring and reporting - 7.
-The following chapters of this guidance document explore each of these components of the NATM in further detail and outline a number of recommendations and consideration when using them to validate ADS safety.
-Further information on how the components of the NATM guidelines (i.e., the scenarios catalogue and pillars) operate together, producing an efficient, comprehensive, and cohesive process is discussed at the end of the document. - 8.
+- (e) In-service monitoring and reporting - 7.
+The following chapters of this guidance document explore each of these NATM components in further detail and outline a number of recommendations and consideration when using them to validate ADS safety.
+Further information on how the components of the NATM guidelines (i.e., the scenarios catalogue and pillars) operate together to produce an efficient, comprehensive, and cohesive process is discussed at the end of the document. - 8.
 ADS technology is continuously evolving.
-Going forward, this document will be further developed and regularly updated and informed by the outcomes of future research and testing as well as through the work of WP.29 working groups. - 9.
+This document will continue to evolve and be regularly updated from the outcomes of future research and testing as well as through the work of WP.29 working groups. - 9.
 In particular, updates to these guidelines will take into consideration the deliverables from the informal working group on Functional Requirements for Automated Vehicles (FRAV), which has been tasked by WP.29 to develop safety performance requirements, including measurable/verifiable criteria, to assess ADS safety. - 10.
 Subject to direction from GRVA and WP.29, once the guidelines have reached a sufficient state of maturity it is anticipated that this document will be used to help inform the development of regulatory requirements that meet the needs of both 1958 and 1998 Agreement parties (subject to approval by WP.29).